Physical Education Department Courses

 • Understand that physical activity provides opportunities for enjoyment, challenge, self-expression, and social interaction

-• Acquire the knowledge and skill necessary to maintain a healthy and active life.
+• Acquire the knowledge and skills necessary to maintain a healthy and active life.

 Peer Assistance Learning (PAL)